leboff/ha-pyonstar/README.md

 1. Go to Configuration > Integrations > Add Integration and search for "OnStar".
 2. Follow the on-screen instructions to complete the setup.
+3. During vehicle selection, you'll have the option to enable "Cheater Mode" (see below).

 ## Configuration